Sociology Student Resources

 To apply, log in to our scholarship matching tool: Scholarship Universe.

-Bernard N. Meltzer Prize
+Bernard N. Meltzer Scholarship

 Established in 1988, the Bernard N. Meltzer Scholarship at Central Michigan University was created by family and friends to provide awards to students in Sociology.
 Dr. Meltzer was a professor and chairperson in the CMU Department of Sociology, Anthropology and Social Work.